WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

         ));
         ```

     Regardless of the approach, the initial derived state values will be used during the rendering of the page in PHP, and the HTML can be populated with the correct values.

-Please refer to this [guide about server-side rendering](./server-side-rendering.md) for more information about how directives are processed on the server.
+    _Please, visit [the Server-side Rendering guide](./server-side-rendering.md) to learn more about how directives are processed on the server._

     The same mechanism applies even when the derived state property depends on the local context.